-On average, more than 17,000 people are issued a private pilot license each year in the United States.
-If you’re looking to join their ranks, it’s important to have a full understanding of what it takes to become licensed.
+Have you ever dreamed of becoming a pilot like in Top Gun?
+On average, more than 15,000 people are issued a private pilot license each year in the United States.
+If you are looking to join their ranks, it is important to have a full understanding of what it takes to become licensed.

-Simply put, there’s a lot of hard work involved to get certified.
+Simply put, there is a lot of hard work involved to get certified.
 But, the extensive training is for your safety.

 And remember, the effort will be worth the exhilarating feeling you get when you take off for your first solo flight.